lanceanthonya/Chem_154_Lab2_bioinfo/README.md

 # /pairwise_alignment_tool/:

-Reads slightly modified .txt clustal outputs from several different pairwise alignments, that contain the 252-nucleotide Twort ribozyme sequence aligned with a BLAST sequence from a given genome of select bacteriophages, and aligns the sequence, starting from the first nucleotide alignment relative to the given Twort sequence, and ending at the second chosen nucleotide alignment.
+lab2_final.ipynb: Reads slightly modified .txt clustal outputs from several different pairwise alignments, that contain the 252-nucleotide Twort ribozyme sequence aligned with a BLAST sequence from a given genome of select bacteriophages, and aligns the sequence, starting from the first nucleotide alignment relative to the given Twort sequence, and ending at the second chosen nucleotide alignment.
+Includes specific sequences examined during the assignment, as well as an option for user input

 # Accession numbers of sequences used:
 - Staphylococcus phage Twort (Accession # AY954970.1) (Kwan, T., Liu, J., DuBow,M., Gros,P. and Pelletier, J. 2005)